marmelab/EventDrops/README.md

   - `minScale`: The minimum scaling (zoom out), default to 0.
   - `maxScale`: The maximum scaling (zoom in), default to Infinity.
   - `zoomable`: *true* by default.
 Enable zoom-in/zoom-out and dragging handlers.
+  - `date`: function that returns the date from each data point when passing objects.
+Defaults to `d=>d`.

 ## Styling